Motorcycles

 The V21L prototype, with the 844 watt-hours per liter solid-state battery, boasts a 10–80% charge time of little more than 12 minutes

 But with the likes of MG already having showcased the tech on its production-ready crossover hatchback, we’re sitting at a pivotal moment in the electric vehicle (EV) revolution.
-The fact that VW chose a motorcycle to showcase its solid-state tech might be because motorcycles are simpler and safer to build such prototypes off of.
+Perhaps VW chose a motorcycle to showcase its solid-state tech might be because motorcycles are a simpler and safer platform on which to build such prototypes.

 Audi, Ducati, PowerCo, and QuantumScape are all companies that have collaborated in this effort.
-While the rest of them are all Volkswagen AG brands, PowerCo is the only outsider.
+These are all Volkswagen AG brands, other than PowerCo.
 The Salzgitter, Germany-based business was established in California in 2010, with the goal of commercializing solid-state batteries, and has long served as VW’s battery cell producer.

 “Today we’ve crossed the threshold from possibility to reality,” said Siva Sivaram, CEO of QuantumScape.
 "We believe that our partnership with PowerCo, together with Ducati as our demonstration launch partner, positions us to scale our transformative technology to gigawatt-hour production.
 Our world-leading battery innovation, combined with Ducati’s uncompromising craftsmanship and legendary commitment to performance, will help usher in a new era of electrified transportation."